Pedestrian bridge falls onto Detroit freeway; no injuries

 State police reported on Twitter that the agency was notified about 5:20 a.m. that part of the Townsend Pedestrian Bridge near Van Dyke Avenue had fallen.

+It wasn’t immediately known what caused the bridge to fall.
+Shaw told WWJ-AM that police received reports that the bridge may have been struck by a truck, but he said those reports hadn’t been confirmed.

-The portion of the bridge over I-94’s eastbound lanes was still standing early Friday.
+The portion of the bridge over I-94’s eastbound lanes was still standing early Friday, but police said the Michigan Department of Transportation determined that the rest of the bridge would need to be removed.

+In 2014, a pedestrian bridge over a different Detroit freeway was pulled down by a trash truck.
+The truck driver died and two other vehicles were struck by debris when that bridge fell onto the Southfield Freeway.